 Flowers, butterflies, and snow-capped peaks

 The trail soon became better and a sea of flowers took over the scene.
-Blooms of various colours, shapes, and sizes grew in profusion and from cobra lilies, Chinese lanterns, and wild roses, it was a floral smorgasbord.
+Blooms of various colours, shapes, and sizes grew in profusion, and from cobra lilies, Chinese lanterns, and wild roses, it was a floral smorgasbord.
 These flowers attracted plenty of bugs too and beautiful butterflies and moths flitted about fearlessly.
 The breathtaking natural beauty and open panorama brought out the children in us and we chased each other gleefully until our lungs were ready to burst.
 Our final destination of Ghangaria was still a few hours away and our happy flower hunt had already begun.
-With the new changes of natural settings, our eagerness to reach the Valley of Flowers increased and we hiked steadily uphill as fast as our legs would go.
+With the new changes in natural settings, our eagerness to reach the Valley of Flowers increased and we hiked steadily uphill as fast as our legs would go.

 RESPONSIBLE TRAVELING-BECAUSE I CARE